mainej/re-stated/README.md

    ```clojure
    (state/transition-in db [:some :where] fsm :fsm-event)
    ```
-3. Facilities for reading and constructing subscriptions to state.
+3. Facilities for reading state and constructing subscriptions to it.
    ```clojure
    (re-frame/reg-sub
      :some-state